 What is Case Management?

-Higher Education Case Managers serve their University and individual students by coordinating intervention, and support efforts across campus and community systems to assist at risk students and students who are facing crises, experiencing life stressors, and encountering barriers that impede success.
+Higher Education Case Managers serve their University and individual students by coordinating intervention and support efforts across campus and community systems to assist at risk students those who are facing crises, experiencing life stressors, and encountering barriers that impede success.

 To that end, Higher Education Case Managers may: